Altstetten (Zurich)

-Altstetten is a quarter in district 9 of the city of Zürich in Switzerland.
-It was formerly a municipality in its own right, but was incorporated into Zürich in 1934.
+Altstetten is a quarter in district 9 of the city of Zurich in Switzerland.
+It was formerly a municipality in its own right, but was incorporated into Zurich in 1934.

 History

 Altstetten is first mentioned in 1249, at which time a distinction was made between in Altstettin superiori and in villa Altstetin Inferiori.
 Excavations have found remains probably from the late Bronze Age (1000-800 BC), together with those of a Roman villa.

-In 1847, the Swiss Northern Railway opened Switzerland's first domestic railway line between Zürich and Baden.
+In 1847, the Swiss Northern Railway opened Switzerland's first domestic railway line between Zurich and Baden.
 The line passed through Altstetten, and a station was provided.
-Over time, the line became the principal rail route between Zürich and northern and western Switzerland.
+Over time, the line became the principal rail route between Zurich and northern and western Switzerland.
 In 1864, a second line, to Zug via Affoltern am Albis, made a junction with the first just west of Altstetten railway station.
 In 1907, the Swiss Federal Railway, who had taken over both lines, opened a workshop in Altstetten.